l0rdFalco/git-prac-1/prac_1.md

 **git origin:** used to connect a remote repo to the local repo with the full command `git remote add origin remote_link`

+to check if the local repo has been linked to a remote repo, we use `git remote -v`, the v flag meaning _verbose mode_

 **git pull:** used to copy all files from the _master_ branch of remote repo to local repo with the full command `git pull origin master`

-**git push:** used to copy local changes to the remote repo with the `command git push origin master`
+**git push:** used to copy local changes to the remote repo with the command `git push origin master`. ie git push RemoteRepoBranchName LocalRepoBrancHName

-when not using vs code, use these steps: git init git config --global user.name "myname" git config --global user.email "email@email.com"
+when not using vs code, use these steps:
+- git init
+- git config --global user.name "myname"
+- git config --global user.email "email@email.com"

 **git status** allows you to see what the local repository looks like